LSSTDESC/rail_attic/README.md

 3. Run one of the following commands, depending on your use case:

     - If you are not developing RAIL and just want to install the package for use in some other project, you can run the command `pip install .[Full]`.
 This will download the entire RAIL package.
-    If you only want to install a piece of RAIL, you can change the install option.
-E.g. to install only the Creation Module, run `pip install .[creation]`.
+    If you only want to install the dependencies for a piece of RAIL, you can change the install option.
+E.g. to install only the dependencies for the Creation or Estimation Module, run `pip install .[creation]` or `pip install .[estimation]` respectively.
     - If you are developing RAIL, you should install with the `-e` flag, i.e. `pip install -e .[Full]`.
 This means that any changes you make to the RAIL codebase will propagate to imports of RAIL in your scripts and notebooks.

-Once you have installed RAIL, you can import it in your scripts and notebooks like you would any other python package.
+Once you have installed RAIL, you can import the package (via `import rail`) in any of your scripts and notebooks.
+For examples demonstrating how to use the different pieces, see the notebooks in the `examples/` directory.

 ## Contributing